cs1302uga/cs1302-exercises/misc/MacOS.md

    which usually ends with `$` followed by a white-space.
    **Do not type or copy this first `$` as it is not part of the command.**

+   When installing Homebrew, it may ask you for a password.
+This is the password for your Mac.
-   To install Homebrew, type the following command:
+   To begin the installation, type the following command:
    ```
    $ /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
    ```